-Alex Keuroghlian, MD, MPH is the Associate Director of Education and Training Programs at The Fenway Institute and the Public and Community Psychiatry Curriculum Director for the Massachusetts General Hospital (MGH)/McLean psychiatry residency program.
+Alex Keuroghlian, MD, MPH is the Director of the MGH Psychiatry Gender Identity Program, the Public and Community Psychiatry Curriculum Director for the Massachusetts General Hospital (MGH)/McLean psychiatry residency program, and the Director of Education and Training Programs at The Fenway Institute.
+He is principal investigator of the federally funded National LGBT Health Education Center.
 Dr. Keuroghlian received his medical degree and Masters in Neurosciences from the Stanford University School of Medicine.
 He completed his psychiatry residency at the MGH/McLean Hospital training program, where he also served as Chief Resident in Public and Community Psychiatry.
-Dr. Keuroghlian was awarded the annual HMS Primary Clinical Experience Teaching Award by Harvard medical students.
-For two years he was a Partners Healthcare Kraft Fellow in Community Health Leadership based at Fenway Health.
-Dr. Keuroghlian completed a Master of Public Health (Health Policy and Management) at the Harvard T.H.
+He completed a Master of Public Health (Health Policy and Management) at the Harvard T.H.
 Chan School of Public Health.
-At Fenway, he works as a clinical psychiatrist within the Behavioral Health Department and also undertakes research at The Fenway Institute.
-Dr. Keuroghlian co-directs the fourth-year LGBT Health clerkship at Harvard Medical School.
-He has authored over 20 research articles, review articles, and book chapters on topics that include HIV medication adherence, post-traumatic stress disorder, substance use disorders, transgender health, and homelessness among LGBT youth.
+Dr. Keuroghlian is Assistant Professor of Psychiatry, Part-time, at Harvard Medical School (HMS), and he is the recipient of numerous HMS teaching and mentorship awards.
+Dr. Keuroghlian is primary clerkship director for the fourth-year sexual and gender minority health clerkship at HMS.
+He has authored over 50 research articles, review articles, and book chapters on topics that include HIV medication adherence, post-traumatic stress disorder, substance use disorders, transgender health, and homelessness among LGBTQ youth.